Cracked.com: History

 Writer Daniel O'Brien was questioned by the FBI and United States Secret Service after writing an article titled "How to Kidnap the President's Daughter".

 In November 2013, the Cracked web site was hacked and was unwittingly delivering malware to site visitors.
-The hackers injected javascript that caused malicious software to be distributed to page viewers.
+The hackers injected JavaScript that caused malicious software to be distributed to page viewers.

 In 2013, Cracked.com launched "The Cracked Podcast" on the Earwolf podcast network.

 On April 12, 2016, Cracked was purchased by the E. W. Scripps Company for $39 million.

 In June 2017, Jack O'Brien stepped down from his position as editor-in-chief and left Cracked to build up the new comedy podcasting division at HowStuffWorks.
 Jack O'Brien chose Alex Schmidt as the new host of "The Cracked Podcast".
 Schmidt hosted more than 150 episodes, and toured the podcast in the U.S. and to London.

 In October 2017, Soren Bowie left Cracked to become a writer on American Dad!, while Michael Swaim left Cracked to pursue other interests.

 On December 4, 2017, E. W. Scripps laid off 25 staff members from the website, including Daniel O'Brien, Cody Johnston, and the entire video team, in an effort to cut costs.

 On September 10, 2019, Cracked was acquired by Literally Media, home to KnowYourMeme, Cheezburger, and eBaum's World.

 Literally Media fired Robert Brockway in February 2020.
 Afterward, Brockway and fellow longtime Cracked writer Sean "Seanbaby" Reiley then co-founded their own comedy website, 1900HotDog.com.
 Alex Schmidt was fired by Literally Media in June 2020.
-Afterward, Schmidt started his own podcast "Secretly Incredibly Fascinating" and won Jeopardy! four times.
+Afterward, Schmidt started his own podcast, "Secretly Incredibly Fascinating".